Ergodicity bounds for stable Ornstein-Uhlenbeck systems in Wasserstein distance with applications to cutoff stability: Introduction

-Since the old days of von Smoluchovski \cite{vSmoluchovski1906}, Langevin \cite{Langvin1908}, and Uhlenbeck and Ornstein \cite{OrensteinUhlenbeck1930} more than a century ago and even earlier \cite{Ja17}, the Ornstein-Uhlenbeck process and its extensions to higher and infinite dimensions, and different noises are still intensely studied objects in statistical physics, neuronal networks, probability and statistics.
-Despite their apparent simplicity, and an ever better understanding of them, its (multidimensional) dynamics and ergodicity remains an active field of research, see for instance \cite{BrzezniakZabczyk, Lachaud2005, Mikami, SaYa, Simon11, WANGLETTERS} and the numerous references therein.
-Among several competing concepts to measure the thermalization of the current state of such systems to their respective dynamic equilibria, such as for instance relative entropy, total variation or the Hellinger distance, and others \cite{DLVV21, DL82, MPZ19, Mi22, OP82, ZP19} the Wasserstein-Kantorovich-Rubinstein (WKR) distance stands out: due to its statistical robustness \cite{CT16, Panaretos, PJDS14, SP23+}, explicit formulas in the Gaussian case, as for instance \cite{BL23, Givens, Ta11}, and an extensive calculus which allows for many explicit calculations and sharp bounds, see for instance \cite{BHPWA, BJL19, BJL19b, CT23, Gel, Panaretos, Vi09}.
+Since the days of von Smoluchovski \cite{vSmoluchovski1906}, Langevin \cite{Langvin1908}, and Uhlenbeck and Ornstein \cite{OrensteinUhlenbeck1930} more than a century ago and even earlier \cite{Ja17}, the Ornstein-Uhlenbeck process and its extensions to higher and infinite dimensions, and different noises are still intensely studied objects in statistical physics, neuronal networks, probability and statistics.
+Despite their apparent simplicity, and an ever better understanding of them, its (multidimensional) dynamics and ergodicity remains an active field of research, see for instance \cite{Ba14,BrzezniakZabczyk,GTR23,GL19,JL14, Lachaud2005, Mikami, SSB23,SaYa, Simon11,SGA18,TL19, WANGLETTERS} and the numerous references therein.
+Among several competing concepts to measure the thermalization of the current state of such systems to their respective dynamic equilibria, such as for instance relative entropy, total variation or the Hellinger distance, and others \cite{DLVV21, DL82, MPZ19, Mi22, OP82, ZP19} the WKR distance (see Definition~\ref{def:Wasserstein} below) stands out: due to its statistical robustness \cite{CPP20,CT16, Panaretos, PJDS14, SP23+}, explicit formulas in the Gaussian case, as for instance \cite{BL23, Givens, Ta11}, { its deep connections to optimal transport and the Monge-Kantorovich problem, and an extensive calculus which allows for many explicit calculations and sharp bounds, see for instance~\cite{BHPWA, BJL19, BJL19b, CPP20, CT23, FG21, Gel, OPV14, PC19, Panaretos, Vi09}.}